noynaert/act102handouts/02_Block_Elements_and_Text/02C_Text.md

 * Binary -- Base 2  This is the base used inside the computer
 * Hexadecimal or "Hex" -- Base 16

 Hex is often used as a shorthand for writing binary.
+Hex is easier for humans to deal with than straight binary.

 ## Character Sets